 - Typography

-Don’t forget to optimize for mobile!
+Don’t forget to optimize for mobile.
 At the bottom of the Customizer, you’ll see small icons for a tablet and a phone.
 Click the phone icon.

-Over half of your customers will likely be on a mobile device, so make sure your “Add to Cart” buttons are big enough to tap with a thumb and your text is easy to read on a small screen.
+Over half of your customers are likely on a mobile device, so make sure your Add to Cart and Purchase buttons are big enough to tap with a thumb and your text is easy to read on a small screen.

 ✅ Step 6 Checklist: